F5Networks/f5-declarative-onboarding/docs/declarations/gslb.rst

    Support for configuring HTTP GSLB health monitors is available in DO v1.19 and later.

 In this example, we show how you can configure an HTTP GSLB health monitor in a Declarative Onboarding declaration.
 This monitor verifies the availability and/or performance status of a particular protocol, service or application (HTTP in this case).
+For information on BIG-IP DNS, including GSLB monitors, see the |dns| for your BIG-IP version.

 For details on the available properties and DO usage, see |gslbmon| in the Schema Reference.

-For information on BIG-IP DNS, including GSLB Servers, see the |dns| for your BIG-IP version.

 ..
 NOTE:: GSLB Monitor has a number of built-in monitors, such as **http** and **http_head_f5**.
 You cannot use these names in a declaration or it will fail.
 These default monitors cannot be deleted.